 Medicaid is a government program that pays for medical services, including nursing home care.
-To get Medicaid payment for nursing home care, you must be financially eligible, need the care given in a nursing home, and the home must be certified by the state Medicaid agency.
-Medicaid pays a large portion of our country's nursing-home bill (over 40 percent).
-But Medicaid pays only when almost all your assets have been depleted.
-What about when a spouse needs to be in a home but the other spouse does not?
-Will all of the couple's income and assets have to be used up before Medicaid will step in?
+To get Medicaid payment for nursing home care you must be financially eligible, you must need the care given in a nursing home, and the home itself must be certified by the state Medicaid agency.
+Medicaid pays a large portion of our country's nursing-home bills -- over 40 percent -- but only pays when almost all your assets have been depleted.

+But what about when just one spouse needs to be in a home?
+Will all of the couple's income and assets have to be used up before Medicaid coverage of a spouse's nursing home expenses kick in?

-The purpose of this federal Spousal Impoverishment Protection Law is to allow the community spouse to keep some of the couple's income and assets while still qualifying the nursing home spouse for Medicaid.
-These provisions help ensure that this situation will not occur and that community spouses are able to live out their lives with independence and dignity.
+The purpose of this federal spousal impoverishment protection law is to allow the community spouse to keep some of the couple's income and assets while still qualifying the institutionalized spouse for Medicaid.
+These provisions help ensure that this situation won't occur and that community spouses are able to live out their lives with independence and dignity.

 A snapshot of the couple's assets is taken in order to determine the community spouse's share.
 The snapshot reflects the couple's assets at the time of the Medicaid applicant's first continuous (minimum 30 days) institutionalization (in a nursing facility or hospital).

 When an institutionalized spouse is applying for Medicaid, the couple will need to complete a resource assessment tool based upon the resources (assets) owned at the snapshot date and an application for Medicaid (which asks for information about current resources).

 The community spouse is also entitled to a Minimum Monthly Maintenance Needs Allowance, which may come in whole or in part from the income of the institutionalized spouse.
 This is triggered if the community spouse's income is below a spousal allowance figure.
 This figure is set by the state under federal guidelines.
 Some states may also permit the community spouse to keep a shelter allowance for rent, mortgage, taxes, insurance, and utilities.